A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Real-Time Simulation Results

 The delay observed between $P_{\mathrm{ref}}$ and $P_{\mathrm{pv}}$ in Figs. \ref{fig:rocof1}(a) and \ref{fig:rocof1}(b) is caused by the low FPPT frequency (10 Hz), which cannot be increased further because of the need for decoupled bandwidths in hierarchical control systems \cite{paduani2019small}.
 Note that the delay between second 206 and 207 in Fig. \ref{fig:rocof1}(c) is caused by the RST activation delay.
 This is because the RST function is only activated when the operation mode is classified as transient (Fig. \ref{flowchart}), the threshold of which is determined by the value of $dp_{\mathrm{th}}$, given in Table \ref{parameters}.
 Once the RST is activated, the PV system will quickly track the droop command during frequency events.
 This use case demonstrates the importance of the RST function for improving grid resiliency in high solar participation grids.
+When operated with power reserves, the proposed algorithm allows utility-scale PV farms to follow frequency-watt droop response curves in high ROCOF events.
+This function is crucial for reducing the frequency nadir in low-inertia power grids.